nyotalabs/s3-rekognition-witai/Instructions.md

 2. Get your node dependencies.
 Then zip up the contents of the lambda folder.

 3. Create a lambda function (https://console.aws.amazon.com/lambda/home) from scratch with a name your like and node 8.10 selected.
 Select the role you created earlier.
+I recommend using a 10 second timeout for the lambda function.

 4. Upload your zip file you just created.